Common Issues

 To ensure SignalR which is based on websockets can work as expected, it is necessary to configure Sticky Session in the load balancer.

-Platform Furture Plan Related
+Platform Future Plan Related

 Is there any plan to support AWD / AWDP competitions?